 Walk off lunch by visiting the Hub City Railroad Museum (Spartanburg was once an Upstate rail hub, hence the nickname), or if you want more vigorous activity, Tyger River Park in Reidville has softball and baseball plus a cult favorite, disc golf.
 An August tradition is the NFL's Carolina Panthers summer camp, which draws large crowds to Wofford's Gibbs Stadium and adjacent facilities.
 Panthers owner Jerry Richardson is a Terriers alum and former NFL wide receiver.

-Dinner is as close as next door to RJ Rockers at Cribbs Kitchen on Main, with sandwiches, salads and entrees such as CK Fried Chicken, shrimp and grits and its Son of a Peach Brined Pork Tenderloin: Son of a Peach gastrique, Adluh Farms stone ground grits, crispy sweet potato and grilled asparagus.
+Dinner is as close as next door to RJ Rockers at Cribbs Kitchen on Main, with sandwiches, salads and entrees such as CK Fried Chicken, shrimp and grits and its Son of a Peach Brined Pork Tenderloin: Son of a Peach gastrique, Adluh Farms stone-ground grits, crispy sweet potato and grilled asparagus.
 And yes, RJ Rocker beers are on tap.
-A block further away is Renato's in Centro, with its extensive Italian menu.
 For steaks and the like, City Range is in its 10th year in Spartanburg.

-Thus fortified, it's an easy stroll across E. Main to Hub City Bookshop, with the adjoining Little River Coffee Bar and Cakehead Bakeshop, and where the Hub City Writers Project is housed.
+Thus fortified, it's an easy stroll across E. Main to Hub City Bookshop, with the adjoining Little River Coffee Bar, and where the Hub City Writers Project is housed.
 This group of local writers churns out all types of reading matter, including contributions to "The Underground Guide to Spartanburg," a slim volume edited by Joe Mullinax and a must-have for visitors.

 By lunch hour, it's time to venture upcountry to Landrum, a quaint village near the final South Carolina exit on Interstate 26.
 Before exploring the busy downtown, grab a quick bite at Southside Smokehouse and Grill, where owner Robbie McClure and daughter Sarah serve up great bar food and a selection of beers and spirits.
 Other options include the Hare and Hound Pub - try a draft Guinness with your Chicken Pot Pie, or Rick's Ribs at dinner - and Stone Soup, where the Asian Shrimp Salad and Spring Pea Ravioli are favorites.